 Field of application and basic principles

-The following data protection provisions apply to the website operated by DVV Media UK Ltd under the name metro-report.com and to any related services.
-In collecting, processing and using personal data, DVV Media complies with the Data Protection Law of England and Wales and the European Union data protection regulations.
+The following data protection provisions apply to the website operated by DVV Media International Ltd under the name metro-report.com and to any related services.
+In collecting, processing and using personal data, DVV Media International Ltd complies with the Data Protection Law of England and Wales and the European Union data protection regulations.
 We will handle all users’ data in a sensitive and responsible manner.
 The collection, processing and use of users’ personal data is solely for the purpose of operating this website and the services that it offers.
 No data is forwarded to third parties for commercial or business purposes.
-The registered body within the meaning of the applicable data protection laws is DVV Media UK Ltd, Chancery House, St Nicholas Way, Sutton, Surrey SM1 1JB.
+The registered body within the meaning of the applicable data protection laws is DVV Media International Ltd, Chancery House, St Nicholas Way, Sutton, Surrey SM1 1JB.

 Automatic data processing